autoreduction/autoreduce-documents/projects/sub-projects.md

 There are opportunities to get involved with any of these.
 Note, this list may from time to time get out of date and please don't hesitate to contact us to discuss getting involved with any of these sub-projects.

 # Autoreduction sub-projects
+## Enrich the script API to automatically upload and delete reduce data
+Currently all data created during a reduction run gets stored to CEPH.
+Enhance the API so that authors can tag some output files to be automatically uploaded to the ISIS Data Catalogoue.
+Also, and this need consultation with users, some form of script method or otherwise which *both* serve the both of allowing script authors to specify files that can be deleted after reduction job completed *and* encourage the script author to think about this - i.e. to *stimulate* that they are mean with data storage.
+The work to enabled automatic upload to the isis data catalogue will include cross testing and buffer mechanism to acccommodate the situation where for some the catalogue is not available.
+It will involve close interactions with the catalogue team to ensure the data are inserterted in the right place etc.

+## Towards easier longer term reduction reproducibility
+Autoreduction can already reproduce reduction data within its environment and within a given ISIS cycle and even to some extend older cycle up to the point where the software on the underlying compute nodes have not changed.
+For edging towards reduction reproducabiity beyond this, either using Autoreduction or some other service / software package later in time, this needs tracking of both variables *and* the environment used to produce a reduced file.
+At present we can only track the variables.
+This work is to also track / store information about the environment used during reduction jobs.
+The first part of this sub-project would be to gather requirements for what environment information needs to be tracked and the ease/difficulty of gather such information, combined with a search for ideas for approaches to implement this.

 ## Web application dynamical graphical output
 The web application has been extending to allow static ploting.
 This project is to extend it allow dynamical plotting.
 A request from instrument scientists.
 This project would involve the following tasks: